msweeney27j/-megr2157-portfolio/docs/assignments/A03/index.md

 ### Load Modification
 ![SolidWorks load parameter modification](A3LoadModification.png)

 For the first parameter modification, the applied load was increased from 400 lbf to 450 lbf while the other design parameters remained unchanged.
 Before modifying the model, I predicted that increasing the load would decrease the length.
 The load is in the denominator, so increasing the load requires a shorter bar to maintain the same maximum deflection.
-After increasing the load to 450 lbf in solidworks, the parametric model automically recalculated the bar length from 24.85 in to 22.09 in.
-The SolidWorks resklt matched my prediction
+After increasing the load to 450 lbf in solidworks, the parametric model automatically recalculated the bar length from 24.85 in to 22.09 in.
+The SolidWorks result matched my prediction

 ### Diameter Modification
 ![SolidWorks diameter parameter modification](A3DiameterModification.png)